SHOCO v2.1 - Developer Guide

 3.8.1 Current implementation

-The delete feature is implemented using a DeleteCommand
+The delete feature is implemented using a DeleteCommand class which extends the main

-class with an index representing that of the item to be deleted from the shopping
+Command class with an index representing that of the item to be deleted from the shopping

 list.